josephinechristmann/ai-emotion.github.io/landing.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h2>The research questions</h2>
+					<h2>What we want to do</h2>
 				</header>
+				<p>Our goals with this project are twofold: on the one hand we want to better understand the way emotions are expressed in human machine interactions.
+On the other hand we want to critically examine how emotion recognition models are trained.
+So our goal is to approach emotions in human machine conversations from both angles, the perspective of the human and the perspective of the conversation</p>
-				<p>We are interested in the emotional expression in human-AI conversations, in how people perceive AI chatbots and how these two things are linked.
+				<p>For the perspective of the human, we are interested in how exactly emotions are expressed in human-AI conversations, in how people perceive AI chatbots and how these two things are linked.
 Our research questions are the following:</p>
-				<ul><li>Q1: How do users perceive AI agents?</li><li> Q2: What forms of emotional expression emerge in human-machine interaction?</li><li>Q3: To what extent does the perception of AI agents influence emotional expression?</li></ul>
+				<ul><li>Q1: How do users perceive AI agents?</li><li>Q2: What forms of emotional expression emerge in human-machine interaction?</li><li>Q3: To what extent does the perception of AI agents influence emotional expression?</li></ul>
+				<p>For the perspective of the AI we are interested in how AI systems are trained to recognise emotions and what theoretical understanding of emotions are behind these modesl.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>